EvoluxBR/verto-docs/_posts/2015-10-19-adding-video-support.md

 Now you have full video support in Verto :)

-And if somethings fails, your internet connection goes down for a while or you browser crashes?
-[Recovering a Call]({{ site.baseurl }}/tut/recovering-a-call.html) looks like something more complex to do, doesn't?
+And if something fails, your internet connection goes down for a while or you browser crashes?
+[Recovering a call]({{ site.baseurl }}/tut/recovering-a-call.html) looks like something more complex to do, doesn't?